 You are given the opportunity to point out specific elements that you wish to put emphasis on in the execution of your project, or that you wish to learn; your personal (learning) ambitions.
 You are challenged to make clear and explicit why and how this particular project resonates with you, and by doing so, enable all involved stakeholders to understand your project approach.
-You could e.g. indicate the ambition to learn a specific method or tool, to deepen knowledge or skills in a specific area (e.g. apply VIP, program a working prototype in Arduino, ...) or other.
-Definition of personal (learning) ambitions is optional, not mandatory, and counts a maximum of five.
-These can be defined on the project brief, where space is reserved to write them down.
+You could e.g. indicate the ambition to learn a specific method or tool, to deepen knowledge or skills in a specific area (e.g. apply VIP, program a working prototype in Arduino) or other.
+Definition of personal (learning) ambitions is optional, not mandatory, and counts up to a maximum of five.
+Your ambitions can be defined on the project brief, where some space is reserved to write them down.

-3 Deliverables and assessment
+3 Final deliverables and assessment

-3.1 Deliverables of the Graduation Project
+3.1 Final deliverables of the Graduation Project

 The following graduation project deliverables are defined, which are similar for all IDE graduation projects.
-All graduation project deliverables need to be prepared in English.
+All deliverables need to be prepared in English.